 Design involves purposeful decision-making about using the elements and principles of art in an integrative way.
 In 2-D Design Portfolio, students must demonstrate an understanding of design principles as applied to a two-dimensional surface.
-The principles of design (unity/variety, balance, emphasis, contrast, rhythm, repetition, proportion/scale, and figure/ground relationship) are articulated through the visual elements (line, shape, color, value, texture, space).
-Any 2-D process or medium may be submitted, including but not limited to graphic design, digital imaging, photography, collage, fabric design, weaving, illustration, painting, printmaking, etc.
+The principles of design (unity/variety, balance, emphasis, contrast, rhythm, repetition,

-Level: 3rd Year, 4th Year Prerequisites: Teacher Recommendation Duration: Full year
+Level: 3rd Year, 4th Year Prerequisites: Art I or Teacher

+Recommendation